maul-esel/personal-website/index.markdown

 In 2024, I was an organizer of the **[Alpine Verification Meeting](https://avm2024.informatik.uni-freiburg.de/) (AVM'24)**, an informal meeting on formal verification.
-For three days, we welcomed 67 attendees from the verification community in Freiburg to give talks, exchange ideas and get to know each other.
+For three days, we welcomed 67 attendees from the verification community in Freiburg to present recent and ongoing work, exchange ideas and get to know each other.
 {: .gold-highlight}